valory-xyz/docs/README.md

    * **Title:** "Prepare for release vX.Y.Z"
    * **Contents:** Update file `HISTORY.md` with the correct versions of the submodules or any other relevant change.

+3. (Optional) Test the Docker image locally:

+    ```bash
+    docker build -t 'docs' .
+    docker run -p 8001:80 docs --rm
+    ```

+    Test the Website with your browser on `http://localhost:8001`

 3. Create release (see an example [here](https://github.com/valory-xyz/docs/releases/tag/v0.10.0)):
    * **Tag:** vX.Y.Z
    * **Title:** vX.Y.Z
    * **Contents:** Latest entry in `HISTORY.md`

 4. Publish the release.
-The hash of the created Docker image can be found on the release workflow.
+The hash of the created Docker image containing the documentation site can be found on the release workflow.
 See an example [here](https://github.com/valory-xyz/docs/actions/runs/4536574834/jobs/7993431764#step:8:24).

 Notes: